-We work out your daily overdraft fee based on your account balance at the end of every day.
-So, you won't pay any fees if you dip into your overdraft but pay back what you’ve borrowed before the end of every day.
+We work out your daily arranged overdraft fee based on your account balance at the end of every day.
+So, you won't pay any fees if you dip into your arranged overdraft but pay it back before the end of each day.

-If you don’t have enough money in your account or you reach this limit, you may not be able to make any more payments.
-If a payment takes you over your limit or we stop it, you won’t be charged anything more than the daily overdraft fee for your planned overdraft limit.
+You may not be able to make any more payments if you don’t have enough money in your account or you reach this limit.
+If a payment takes you over your limit or we stop it, you won’t be charged anything more than the daily arranged overdraft fee for your arranged overdraft limit.

 If you’ve given us a mobile number we’ll alert you when you’re near or go over £0 or your overdraft limit.
 We’ll also alert you when you don’t have enough money to pay a standing order so you have time to move money into your account.

-The daily overdraft fee will be 1p for every full £7 you borrow each day.
+We work out the daily arranged overdraft fee based on the amount you borrow.
 We'll round down the amount you pay fees on.